ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

  1. Opt-in by sending email to [{{ site.cluster.email_admin }}](mailto:{{ site.cluster.email_admin }}?subject=vglusers) with the subject `vglusers`
  2. Wait for confirmation that you have added to the `vglusers` group
- 3. Use the `vglrun` program to run your program on a development node
+ 3. Use the `vglrun` program to run your program on a development node, either
-    - either by starting the application from a terminal (example below)
+    - by starting the application from a terminal (example below), or
-    - or, by using a wynton desktop shortcut, after editing it in your wynton `~/Desktop` to have `vglrun` inserted before the program name on the **Exec=** line
+    - by using a Wynton desktop shortcut, after editing it in your Wynton `~/Desktop` to have `vglrun` inserted before the program name on the **Exec=** line

 For example: